dimitrskpl/promis-spatial-bias-mitigation/README.md

 1. **Creating Worlds (Datasets)**
    - Notebook: `src/create_worlds.ipynb`
-   - Description: Preprocesses datasets, fits an XGBoost model, and creates the audit regions and the semi-synthetic dataset.
+   - Description: Preprocesses datasets, fits XGBoost and DNN models, and creates the audit regions and the semi-synthetic dataset.
    **Important**: Please run this notebook first to ensure all necessary data and models are set up correctly.
 2. **Audit Experiment**
    - Notebook: `src/experiments/audit_exp.ipynb`